Our Team

 Office Staff

-Tarra Anderson Administrative Coordinator
+Tarra Anderson Administrative Manager

-Aleska Chamorro Front Desk Associate
+Aleska Chamorro Front Desk Lead

 Aleska is a Front Desk Associate for AoPS Academy Pleasanton.
 She recently moved back to California after living in Washington for a couple of years.
 She first worked at the Bellevue campus, but now works at the Pleasanton campus.
 In her free time, she enjoys watching movies with her family and having spontaneous karaoke nights with her sister.